Nutrients in Broccoli Sprouts

 Basic Scientific Explanation of Broccoli Sprouts

-Sprouts are young plants and so have the additional nutrients to help the plant grow and perhaps more importantly, to flower.
-Sprouts are generally skinny as they are just one step up from seeds and that is why they are still laden with beneficial nutrients.
+Nutrients in Broccoli Sprouts – Sprouts are young plants, and so have the additional nutrients to help the plant grow and, perhaps more importantly, to flower.
+Sprouts are generally skinny as they are just one step up from seeds, so they are still laden with beneficial nutrients.
 In order to sprout from the seed they need a warm, moist atmosphere and whilst this atmosphere is beneficial to sprout growth, it also provides conditions for bacteria to thrive.

 How do Broccoli Sprouts Work?